imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 ## 5. Approach and plan for Stage II

-**NOTE** We plan to proceed with the research in Stage II in a highly iterative fashion.
+We will proceed with the research in Stage II in a highly iterative fashion.
 If the findings gathered invalidate the assumptions, the approach and plan will be adjusted.

 ### Goal of Stage II